chicio/chicio.github.io/src/posts/2021-11-05-contract-testing-asynchronous-messaging-pact-junit-mockk.md

 `sendCommunicationForRefundReadyUseCase`.
 We can do it by using the `@MockK` annotation.
 Now we are ready to write our pact.
 We can do it by adding a new method `refundReadyMessagePact` annotated with the `@Pact(consumer = "account-service", provider =
 "refund-service")` annotation.
-In this method we will define a pact where we expect to receive a message, represented will be represented in our test as an instance of `MessagePact`, that contains the data we listed above (refund id, and amount).
+In this method we will define a pact where we expect to receive a message, represented in our test as an instance of `MessagePact`, that contains the data we listed above (refund id, and amount).
 The two actors of our pact are `refund-service` and `account-service`.
 The first one will send us a message `"a refund ready to be sent to the user"`, stated by the `given` method of the `MessagePactBuilder` class, and we expect to receive `"the refund data to be communicated"`, stated by the